 3. Remove from heat and let it cool down somewhere with moisture.

-You can do this by moving it into a bowel and covering it with a saran wrap and a wet towel.
+You can do this by moving it into a bowl and covering it with a saran wrap and a wet towel.
 I personally prefer to use a paper towel and a ziplock bag that gets thrown in the fridge.
 I like to do it this way because if we don’t use it all, it’s going back into the bag.
 Also I am really forgetful.
 Most of the time when I am making this it is because we are needing to use it!

 We typically leave our clay white so that it can be painted easily.
 This recipe does well with food coloring or essential oils (1-2 drops) if desired.
 When storing remember that this craft supply will air dry – keep it moist (wet towel) and air sealed.